 Scamming through loyalty schemes is also trending as cyber criminals may target loyalty program accounts that are dormant.

-Loyalty points are just as good as cash and are less protected, providing cyber criminals the opportunity to steal them, make purchases, and either sell the goods or exchange them for gift cards.
+Loyalty points are just as good as cash and are less protected, providing cyber criminals with the opportunity to steal them, make purchases, and either sell the goods or exchange them for gift cards.

 What can businesses do to face the threat of cyber fraud?